csiro-robotics/HOTFormerLoc/README.md

 	--buffer_thresh '30' \
 	--v2_only
 ```
-Note that training and evaluation pickles are saved to the directory specified in `--root`.
+Note that training and evaluation pickles are saved to the directory specified in `--root` by default.

 ### CS-Campus3D
 We train on the CS-Campus3D dataset introduced in *CrossLoc3D: Aerial-Ground Cross-Source 3D Place Recognition* ([link](https://arxiv.org/pdf/2303.17778)).